-As a graduate from the Master in Indigenous Studies, you would also gain general conceptual, critical and evaluative skills which are required in many senior jobs in the government and public sectors, civil society organizations, project management and education institutions.
-The skills to analyze public policy, plans and development projects make our graduate students highly qualified candidates for working both in the public and private sectors at all levels, providing institutions and organizations with knowledge, critical thinking and advice in a wide range of processes.
+As a graduate from the Master in Indigenous Studies, you would gain general conceptual, critical and evaluative skills which are required in many senior jobs in the government and public sectors, civil society organizations, project management and education institutions.
+The skills to analyze public policy, plans and development projects make our graduates highly qualified candidates for working both in the public and private sectors at all levels, providing institutions and organizations with knowledge, critical thinking and advice in a wide range of processes.

-The international nature of the programme connects our students in a global network that helps them develop a global outlook and competence to make high-level critical comparisons of indigenous realities on the ground.
-Your in-depth analyses of indigenous peoples own experiences locally, nationally and internationally could be of critical importance for indigenous and marginalized communities worldwide.
-This expertise makes you qualified for work both with international and local stakeholders by facilitating them to frame, voice and disseminate their interests and concerns, and co-design suitable courses of action.
+The international nature of the programme connects our students in a global network that helps them develop a global outlook and competence to make high-level critical comparisons of Indigenous realities on the ground.
+As a graduate from the Master in Indigenous Studies your in-depth analyses of Indigenous peoples own experiences locally, nationally and internationally could be of critical importance for Indigenous and marginalized communities worldwide.
+This expertise makes you qualified for work both with international and local stakeholders, contributing to frame, voice and disseminate their interests and concerns, and co-design suitable courses of action.

-Admission to the master's programme in Indigenous Studies requires a bachelor's degree (180 ECTS), or an equivalent qualification, with a minimum of 80 ECTS within social sciences, humanities, in education or in the social practice of law.
-An average grade equivalent to C or better within the Norwegian grading system is required for bachelor's degree or equivalent issued in Europe, Canada, USA, Australia and New Zealand; And an average grade equivalent to B or better within the Norwegian grading system is required for bachelor's degree or equivalent issued in all other countries.
-A special interest in Indigenous issues is a precondition.
+Admission to the Master's programme in Indigenous Studies requires a bachelor's degree (180 ECTS), or an equivalent qualification, with a minimum of 80 ECTS within social sciences, humanities, education or the social practice of law.
+Applicants must have a minimum grade average comparable to a Norwegian C (2,5 or 3,0) in the ECTS scale.

 The programme aims to recruit both Sami and Nordic students as well as Indigenous and non-Indigenous students from other parts of the world.
 A mixed group of students will strengthen the comparative aspects of the programme, and will contribute to international network building.
 The admission of students from different countries and regions will be emphasized in order to ensure a varied student group.
 Ethnic background will also be relevant in this respect.